Grounded for Life: Home media

 The entire series of Grounded for Life has been released on DVD; Anchor Bay Entertainment originally held distribution rights to the series, releasing all five seasons in individual sets between 2006 and 2007.
 For the first two seasons, Anchor Bay opted to release in their originally produced episodes of 20 and 17, respectively, as opposed to the original broadcast of 15 and 22 episodes.
 The new opening credits introduced in the second season still remain intact for the five restored episodes on the Season One set.

 The series was acquired by Mill Creek Entertainment in 2011 who released only the first two seasons, both in their original broadcast episodes, before making the series available in it entirety.

 The series has also been made available on DVD in the United Kingdom, Australia and Germany, with all episodes consisting of their original broadcast episodes.
 All releases available contain the two unaired episodes from the third season.

 British remake

 In 2011, the show was remade by the BBC as In with the Flynns.
-Six episodes were produced for its first season, using stories and scenes from the US series.
-A six episode second season used original stories.
+Six episodes were produced for its first season, using stories and scenes from the American series.
+A six-episode second season used original stories.